How You Like That

-"How You Like That" is a song recorded in Korean and Japanese by South Korean girl group Blackpink.
-It was released on June 26, 2020, through YG Entertainment, YG Plus and Interscope Records, as the pre-release single from the group's first Korean-language studio album, The Album (2020).
-An EDM, hip hop, trap, club and pop song, it was co-written by Danny Chung, R. Tee, 24, and Teddy Park, while the latter produced the song.
+"How You Like That" is a song recorded by South Korean girl group Blackpink.
+It was released on June 26, 2020, through YG Entertainment, YG Plus and Interscope Records, as the first pre-release single from the group's debut studio album, The Album (2020).
+It is sung in Korean and English.
+A Japanese-language version of the single was released through Interscope Records and Universal Music Japan on July 27, 2021.
+An EDM, hip hop, trap, club and pop song, it was composed and produced by Teddy, R.Tee, and 24, while Teddy co-wrote the lyrics with Danny Chung.

 "How You Like That" was a commercial success in South Korea and peaked at number one on the Gaon Digital Chart for three weeks, marking Blackpink's third number-one single in the country.
+It peaked at number 33 on the US Billboard Hot 100, becoming Blackpink's second top-40 hit and tying as the highest-charting song by a female K-pop act in the country.
 The song also topped the national charts in Hungary, Singapore, and Malaysia as well as Billboard's K-pop Hot 100 and World Digital Songs charts, and figured within the record charts in 26 other countries.
-The song was certified platinum in South Korea and Japan for streaming as well as gold in Canada and silver in the United Kingdom, while the physical version was also certified platinum in South Korea for surpassing 250,000 units sold.
+The song was certified diamond in Brazil, double platinum in Canada, platinum in South Korea, Japan, Australia, and New Zealand, and silver in the United Kingdom, while the physical version was also certified platinum in South Korea for surpassing 250,000 units sold.

-The accompanying music video for the song was directed by Seo Hyun-seung and uploaded onto Blackpink's YouTube channel simultaneously with the single's release.
-Upon release, the music video broke several YouTube records, including for the most-watched premiere, the most views within 24 hours for a music video—accumulating 86.3 million views in that time—and for the fastest to surpass 100 million and 200 million views.
-It also became one of the most-liked videos on YouTube with over 20 million likes.
-"How You Like That" won numerous accolades, including Song of Summer at the 2020 MTV Video Music Awards and Best Dance Award for a female group at both the 2020 Melon Music Awards and Mnet Asian Music Awards in Seoul.
+The music video for the song, directed by Seo Hyun-seung, set various records on YouTube upon its release.
+It garnered the highest number of views during a premiere, the most views for a music video within 24 hours—with 86.3 million views—and became the fastest video to reach 100 million and 200 million views on the platform.
+It also became one of the most-liked videos on YouTube with over 25 million likes.
+Both the song's music video and dance performance video achieved one billion views on YouTube, and it became the first song by a K-pop girl group to reach one billion streams on Spotify.
+"How You Like That" won numerous accolades, including Song of Summer at the 2020 MTV Video Music Awards and Best Dance Award for a female group at both the 2020 Melon Music Awards and Mnet Asian Music Awards.